 After the war, the Maryland Mine Company was founded to prospect and dig in the area.
 The first shafts were dug in 1867 and active mining in the area continued until 1939.
 Although trace amounts of gold can still be found in the region, there was never enough gold discovered for the mining operations here to be profitable.

-Today the abandoned gold mine, fenced off and left in disrepair, can be found near the historic C&O canal.
-Most evidence of the gold mining that once took place here has been removed, but behind the National Park Service fences you can see the dilapidated remains of an old water tank, the blacksmith shop, and overgrown sealed shaft entrances.
+Today the abandoned gold mine, left in disrepair, can be found near the historic C&O Canal.
+The wooden pieces of the structures have mostly been removed and the stonework is mostly fenced off.
+Most evidence of the gold mining that once took place here has been removed, but behind the National Park Service’s fences you can see the dilapidated remains of an old water tank’s base, the blacksmith shop, and overgrown sealed shaft entrances.
 Park visitors can hike the Gold Mine Loop trail through the historic Maryland Mine Ruins.